Skip to Content

 Costs that are covered by a USDA single-close construction loan include:

 Additional costs that may be paid for with your USDA construction loan include surveys, permits, appraisals, inspections, architectural design plans, plan reviews, and lender construction administration fees.
-Your lender is responsible for managing the disbursement of the loan proceeds to the builder or contractor for costs associated with the home.
+Your lender is responsible for paying the builder as work is completed.

 Key Features of USDA Construction Loans